SllyQ/bs-date-fns/README.md

 ## New 2.x bindings

-You can `npm install bs-date-bns@next` for the new 2.x date-fns bindings which have been switched to t-first convention so you should use `->` instead of `|>` to pipe arguments.
+You can `npm install bs-date-fns@next` for the new 2.x date-fns bindings which have been switched to t-first convention so you should use `->` instead of `|>` to pipe arguments.
 It is more in line with the rest of ecosystem and will lead to smaller bundle sizes, because flipping arguments has led to problems with tree-shaking.
 However that does mean breaking changes.
 Also it's a major version bump in date-fns itself so that has caused breaking-changes too, refer to date-fns documentation for that.

 ## 1.x bindings